-‘Cabbage Island’ is Icon Theatre’s local history project designed to uncover, research, share and celebrate the hidden historical sites, local vocabulary, cultural traditions and memories that make up the history of Luton’s community and its people.
+‘Cabbage Island’ was a local history project designed to uncover, research, share and celebrate the hidden historical sites, local vocabulary, cultural traditions and memories that make up the history of Luton’s community and its people.

-A touring exhibition with facts uncovered and local stories has now opened, starting its tour at the All Saints Community Centre, then moving to Chatham Library on 6 August-28 September 2018, and finally onto Luton Library from 2-31 October.
+A touring exhibition with facts uncovered and local stories toured the All Saints Community Centre, Chatham Library and Luton Library.

 Cut off from the rest of Chatham by a steep hill, a Victorian railway viaduct and the open space of Horsted Valley, Luton is an area that has experienced significant changes throughout its history.
 This project has taught volunteers how to identify and record local heritage and engaged a broad range of participants in exploring and celebrating their local history.

-Running since October 2017, we have run a range of local history activities as part of the project, in Chatham and Luton Libraries, Fort Luton, Medway Archives, and Victory Academy and All Saints COE Primary School.
+Running since October 2017 and completing in October 2018, we have run a range of local history activities as part of the project, in Chatham and Luton Libraries, Fort Luton, Medway Archives, and Victory Academy and All Saints COE Primary School.
 We are also creating a history trail and making a film with Physical Folk.

-20 oral histories have also been recorded from a wide selection of people who live in Luton, which will be available to read or listen to at the exhibition, or watch online here: https://vimeo.com/user5938368.
+20 oral histories were recorded from a wide selection of people who live in Luton, which will be available to read or listen to at the exhibition, or watch online here: https://vimeo.com/user5938368.

-The project has been funded by the Heritage Lottery Fund with additional support from Medway Council’s Arts Development Team.
+The project was funded by the Heritage Lottery Fund with additional support from Medway Council’s Arts Development Team.

-A brand new website is now available publishing all the information uncovered during the project: http://cabbageisland.co.uk
+A brand new website was created to share all the information uncovered during the project: http://cabbageisland.co.uk